-The Department of Urban Planning Alumni Advisory Board was formed to:
+The Department of Urban Planning Executive Advisory Board was formed to:

 - Leverage the experiences, expertise, and knowledge capital represented by urban planning alumni in an effective way to benefits students, faculty, and other alumni;

 - Integrate alumni directly into the departmental programs through guest lectures, symposiums, review sessions, and curriculum review;

 - Embrace a life-long learning agenda that facilitates continuing education, certificate programs, online learning, and conferences that position the department as a resource and knowledge portal;